inphos42/osmpbf/README.md

 ### Linking libraries

-Now that you succesfully compiled static library for osmpbf,you may include it in your project.
+Now that you have succesfully compiled static library for osmpbf,you may include it in your project.
 You need to set C/C++ -> Additional include directories to
 ```
 ext\osmpbf\osmpbf\include